 We left the Bellerive Bluff lookout and found a delightful restaurant in Bellerive for a wonderful breakfast.
 Owned by Ruth and Mark de Bont, Three Little Ducks earned six stars from us and we highly recommend it to all our readers for breakfast, lunch and dinner.
 Phone 6245 0566 or just call in to “arrive as Strangers but to leave as Friends.”

 Thanks to everyone involved in this glorious event.
-We’d particularly like to acknowledges the valuable and efficient help given by Daryl Peebles, Media Manager of the Australian Wooden Boat Festival Inc.
+We’d particularly like to acknowledge the valuable and efficient help given by Daryl Peebles, Media Manager of the Australian Wooden Boat Festival Inc.